 Q. There is a mistake with my order - what should I do?

 A. Email our team with your order number and details, and if possible photos.

 Q. I live in a rural area - will my delivery be overnight?

 A. A lot of the time rural deliveries are overnight, but this is something we can't guarantee.
-In some instances rural delivery may be 2 or even 3 days from dispatch, but it depends on your local courier.
-If you are in doubt, you can ship to an urban business and pick it up from there.
-We pack our rural orders with extra ice just in case overnight delivery isn't possible.
+In some instances rural delivery may be 2 or even 3 days from dispatch, but it depends on your local courier - because of this we will only dispatch rural orders Monday - Wednesday.
+To ensure you receive your salmon in perfect condition, we recommend shipping to an urban adress or business and picking it up from there.
+We do pack our rural orders with extra ice just in case overnight delivery isn't possible.

 Q. What times and days can I call you?

 A. Our office is open from 8am to 4pm weekdays, so call then.